15 Foods That Support Knee Cartilage (Naturally)

 7. Onion and garlic

-Quercetin, a potent antioxidant, has exhibited a significant effect on knee pain.
-Onion serves as an excellent source of quercetin to keep arthritis at bay.
+Quercetin, a potent antioxidant, has significantly affected knee pain.
+Onions serve as an excellent source of quercetin to keep arthritis at bay.
 This powerful antioxidant helps in generating cartilage and diminishes cartilage deterioration.

 Garlic is another superfood that can boost your joint health.
-Researchers say garlic contains allicin, a compound that offers antioxidant benefits and consumption of garlic significantly reduces the symptoms of osteoarthritis.
+Researchers say that garlic contains allicin, a compound that offers antioxidant benefits and that garlic consumption significantly reduces osteoarthritis symptoms.

 8. Apples and grapefruit

 Bioflavonoids are polyphenol plant derivatives that are exceptionally beneficial for your joint health.
-This compound is found in grapefruit, apricot, cherry tomatoes, apples with skin, blueberries, and some more fruits.
+This compound is found in grapefruit, apricot, cherry tomatoes, apples with skin, blueberries, and other fruits.

-The anti-inflammatory property and antioxidant power of flavonoids present in apples and grapefruit can help you to rebuild cartilage and even prevent you from moving a step closer to osteoarthritis.
+The anti-inflammatory properties and antioxidant power of flavonoids in apples and grapefruit can help you rebuild cartilage and even prevent you from moving a step closer to osteoarthritis.

 9. Green tea

-I bet you have at least tried green tea at least once since the media had been talking about all its benefits.
+I bet you have tried green tea at least once since the media has discussed its benefits.
 You are not the only one who disliked the taste.
-But trust me; every sip of this not-so-tasty drink will benefit you.
+But trust me, every sip of this not-so-tasty drink will benefit you.

-Green tea has been known for its detoxicating power.
-The antioxidants are yet to be appreciated enough.
+Green tea has been known for its detoxifying power.
+The antioxidants have yet to be appreciated enough.
 According to a study at Case Western Reserve University, the antioxidant power of green tea has a significant role in preventing rheumatic arthritis.
 While polyphenols in green tea act as painkillers to the joints, catechins help in protecting and restoring cartilage.

-It is an understatement that the anti-inflammatory properties of green tea can promise relief to your joint aches.
+It is an understatement to say that the anti-inflammatory properties of green tea can promise relief to your joint aches.

 Sip this hot drink to keep your knees fit and healthy!
-But avoid taking a cup of green tea when you have an empty stomach.
+But avoid taking a cup of green tea with an empty stomach.

 10. Oranges

-Oranges are a refreshing fruit that not only waters your taste buds but also supplies you with the essential nutrient vitamin C. Why is vitamin C essential for our body?
+Oranges are a refreshing fruit that waters your taste buds and supplies you with the essential nutrient vitamin C. Why is vitamin C necessary for our body?

 Along with producing youthful skin, the vitamin C in oranges helps to produce collagen, the protein that forms knee cartilage.
 Moreover, the consumption of oranges over time can heal the degenerated cartilage.

-As per the studies done by the University of Maryland Medical Center, daily consumption of 75-90 milligrams of vitamin C can contribute to the regeneration of knee cartilage.
-Apart from oranges, a few more fruits like kiwi, kale, strawberry, lemon can also become your source for daily vitamin C intake.
+As per the studies done by the University of Maryland Medical Center, daily consumption of 75-90 milligrams of vitamin C can contribute to knee cartilage regeneration.
+Apart from oranges, a few more fruits like kiwi, kale, strawberry, and lemon can also become your daily vitamin C intake source.

 Don't forget to eat a few pieces of orange after your meal today!